-(2) As of the 1st day of a child placed in a QRTP when the 30-day assessment (Suitability) by a qualified individual was not completed within 30 calendar days of the start of the placement, a Redetermination must be completed to reflect an 'Eligible, Not Reimbursable' eligibility status.

-- (3) As of the 61st day of a child placed in a QRTP when the court has not approved the placement within 60 calendar days, a Redetermination must be completed to reflect an 'Eligible, Not Reimbursable' eligibility status. - (4) As of the 31st day of a child placed in a QRTP after the 30-day assessment determines the placement is not appropriate, court disapproves the placements, or a determination made by the Multi-Disciplinary Team that the child is to be reunified or placed with relative, legal guardian, adoptive parent, or foster family home, a Redetermination must be completed to reflect an 'Eligible, Not Reimbursable' eligibility status.
+- (a) As of the 1st day of a child placed in a QRTP when the 30-day assessment (Suitability) by a qualified individual was not completed within 30 calendar days of the start of the placement, a redetermination must be completed to reflect an 'Eligible, Not Reimbursable' eligibility status.
+The Eligibility Note must indicate "QRTP Requirement Not Met 30 Day Assessment". - (b) As of the 61st day of a child placed in a QRTP when the court has not approved the placement within 60 calendar days, a redetermination must be completed to reflect an 'Eligible, Not Reimbursable' eligibility status.
+The Eligibility Note must indicate "QRTP Requirement Not Met 60 Day Court Review". - (c) As of the 31st day of a child placed in a QRTP after the 30-day assessment determines the placement is not appropriate, court disapproves the placements, or a determination made by the Multi-Disciplinary Team that the child is to be reunified or placed with relative, legal guardian, adoptive parent, or foster family home, a redetermination must be completed to reflect an 'Eligible, Not Reimbursable' eligibility status.
+The Eligibility Note must indicate "QRTP Requirement Not Met 30 Day Move".